 - How you will contact personally, by phone or face-to-face, all of your A-listers, especially your clients and professional intermediaries, to tell them your good news

-I encourage you to do more than just the minimum I have laid out.
+Becoming partner is often a once in a lifetime occurrence, therefore, it makes sense to do more than just the suggested minimum.
 Which trade publications would you like to appear in?
 How about thinking about some articles that you could pitch to them?

-The Go-To Expert will give you some great tips and techniques to get your PR into the media.
+My Go-To Expert book will give you some great tips and techniques to get your PR into the media.

 BONUS TO-DO: Build a new 3-year career plan

 It is always a great moment for us when a client we have been supporting makes it over the line and gets the approval to join the partnership.
 However, the work doesn’t stop there!
 After all, once you have reached the top of one career ladder, you then need to start at the bottom of another one.
 Don’t be surprised to feel a sense of anticlimax.

 After all, making partner may be what you have been striving for since you entered the professions as a trainee fresh out of university.
 It is at this point that we recommend to our clients that they get an empty piece of paper and build themselves a three-year career plan.(Download our free Career Action Plan Template to help with this)